Guest blog written for WhitefaceRegion.com by Natalie Moore.

 Break up the monotony of winter with a trip that won’t break the bank

-There’s no question about it.
-Skiing these days can be outrageously expensive.
-Add in the cost of lodging near a resort, and the cost of food, and it’s getting harder and harder for young groups of friends to take ski trips, even just for a weekend.
+There’s no question about it—skiing these days can be pricey.
+Add in the cost of lodging near a resort and food, and it can feel challenging for young groups to take ski trips, even just for a weekend.
+However, with a little planning and some great deals, you can still enjoy unforgettable ski trips with your friends!

-Either way, skiing at Whiteface is a good deal.
-And it’s an even better deal when you consider all the affordable lodging options and restaurants located just minutes down the road.
-So grab your skis and grab your friends—we’re going on an affordable getaway to Whiteface Mountain.
+Either way, skiing at Whiteface is a great deal, and it gets even better when you consider the cost-effective lodging options and restaurants located just minutes away.
+So grab your skis and your friends—we’re going on a getaway to Whiteface Mountain!

 Where to Stay